body contouring for high bmi

 • 40+ – Morbidly obese

-BMI isn’t perfect; it doesn’t account for muscle mass, bone structure, or unique body composition.(1) For most patients, however, it provides a reliable indicator of surgical risk.
+BMI isn’t perfect.
+1 For most patients, however, it provides a reliable indicator of surgical risk for body procedures.

 Why Surgeons Set BMI Limits for Body Contouring?